 If it's an authentic tropical island experience you're after, a visit to Grenada offers the perfect solution.
-Colorful people welcome you to their charming island home, where you have the option to relax and unwind, participate in exciting outdoor adventure or perhaps enjoy a little of both.
+Friendly people welcome you to their charming island home, where you have the option to relax and unwind, participate in exciting outdoor adventure or perhaps enjoy a little of both.

 Discover a land of breathtaking beauty, from enticing beaches to an underwater paradise, from intriguing history to delectable cuisine, there's something for everyone on this true Caribbean gem.
 But before you head over there are a few things to consider with regard to health and natural hazards on the island.